Amcache ProgramId explained: the 44-character application identity

 Where-Object { $_.ProgramId -eq $pid } |

-You get the full file footprint of that application as the appraiser saw it — every EXE, DLL, and PE the appraiser tied back to that application.
+You get the full file footprint of that application as the appraiser saw it.
+Every EXE, DLL, and PE tied back to the application.
 For attacker tooling, this is often the quickest way to enumerate the full set of dropped binaries from a single observed file.

 This is where ProgramId shines as a hunt primitive.
-Because the identity is stable across hosts for the same application, a single suspicious ProgramId on one host becomes a query you can run against every other host's Amcache:
+Because the identity is stable across hosts for the same install, a single suspicious ProgramId on one host becomes a query against every other host's Amcache:

 $pid = '0006fa0b2a9f8a4eb9d7c81e8b1f3c5d3e2a0000ffff'